mgvit2021/HandDrawn-digit-recognizer/README.md

 # Convolutional Neural Networks
 Convolutional neural network to recognize images of numbers using Keras.
+UI made using tkinter.